You are here

-Courses taught in an internet/web-based format must be equivalent to the same courses taught in the traditional format.
-Courses developed specifically for web-based delivery must be approved through the curriculum process in the same way as new traditional courses.
+Courses taught in an internet/web-based format are equivalent to the same courses taught in the traditional format.
+Courses developed specifically for web-based delivery are approved through the curriculum process in the same way as new traditional courses.
 The processes and procedures for offering web-based courses are the same as all WIT courses.
-Departments offering courses in a web-based format should be prepared to document that the courses have student-learning outcomes that are equivalent to those for courses taught in the traditional format.
+Departments offering courses in a web-based format are required to document that the courses have student-learning outcomes that are equivalent to those for courses taught in the traditional format.

-At Wentworth Institute of Technology, regardless of the delivery method, credit hours awarded must be determined by sound practice2.
+Regardless of the delivery method, credit hours awarded must be determined by sound practice.
 For Internet/web-based courses, credit hours in synchronous online environments may be recorded in the same manner as for traditional classes.
 However, contact hours in asynchronous learning environments are more difficult to monitor.
 Therefore, the definition of contact hours in asynchronous learning environments at WIT is based on the following guidelines:

 - The course syllabus should clearly document that the course covers the same amount of material or course content that would normally be expected if the class were in the traditional format.
 Clear documentation includes the course objectives covered, the course topics covered, and the stated expectations for readings, projects, and other assignments as well as the stated learning outcomes.
 It is the responsibility of faculty teaching in an asynchronous environment to determine if the course content delivered in an asynchronous environment is of sufficient scope and rigor to ensure the amount of material delivered is comparable to the same campus-based course.